Welcome! Here are the website rules, as well as some tips for using this forum.

 As others have noted 12 psi may not be quiet enough for 3 floors.

-You will get their don't be discouraged
+You will get their don't be discouraged1 -

 if your not getting any air out and you have the correct psi set then what you most likely did was create a traffic jam. i don't know how your system is pipe but considering it's a radiator system it's a safe bet that it's a direct return.
 And if that's the case you most likely piped your baseboard as another radiator.
 If this is the case then you will have a hard time getting flow because you have created a traffic jam. the cast iron and steel piping is like a wide open highway compared to trying to get flow thru the internal ID of a pex pipe and fittings.
 Close all the radiator valves and see if you get flow thru the baseboard. if you get flow thru the baseboard then the pex is too restrictive compared to the rest of the system. what i do if this is the case is open up the radiator valves one complete turn to try and balance the flow out.
-As the winter gets colder and you realize some rooms are colder than others you can open the radiator valves a little more in the colder rooms to increase the room temperature. i have had this issue happen multiple times. contractors love pex they try and use it on everything. you have created a balance issue
+As the winter gets colder and you realize some rooms are colder than others you can open the radiator valves a little more in the colder rooms to increase the room temperature. i have had this issue happen multiple times. contractors love pex they try and use it on everything. you have created a balance issue1

 Really appreciate the input.